alexander474/microservice-exam/README.md

 - [x] ... visualize the current user details
 - [x] ... create a new timeline message for the current user
 - [x] ... display all timeline messages of a user, sorted by time (Im sorting by id, this is incremental andi choose therefore to sort on id)
-- [x] ... create/accept friendship requests (Testing can verify this)
+- [x] ... create/accept friendship requests

 #### B
 - [x] You MUST have security mechanisms in place to protect your REST APIs (e.g., although GET operations might be allowed to everyone, write operations like POST/PUT/PATCH do require authentication and authorization).